rammelbalagtas/PersonalJournalApp/README.md

 ### Check-in 3 Notes

-Planned Activities for Check-in 3:
-- Finalize the integration tests
+- Finalize the integration tests for the CRUD operations
-- Add more custom CSS to change the look and feel of the website
+- Fix issues with speech to text recognition
-- Add date filter in the index page
+- Add date filter in the index page and modify custom CSS for the filter components
-- Finalize the speech-to-text functionality for the Create/Edit Journal Entries
+- Finalize and add the speech-to-text functionality for all the long text fields in Create/Edit Journal Entries